Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 Follow or unfollow a post event.

-Followers will receive a push notification when the event starts.
+Followers receive a push notification when the event starts.

 Returns an empty JSON object on success.